pierrce/pierrce.github.io/index.md

 ## Achievements

-This will be where I will be posting humble-brags that I am proud of.
+This is where I will be posting humble-brags that I am proud of.
+May turn into its own page eventually.

 ### 1. Leetcode Problem 2 C++ Submission
 ![alt text](https://pierrce.github.io/images/happy.png "Leetcode Problem 2")